katiemcmillin/trivia-game/README.md

  I used local storage for my API and user input so that I could have multiple HTML files and be able to access the information on all of them.

  I added a page that shows the final score.

+ I took out the game name out of the game page in all screen sizes, and the category out for mobile.